 Annual Stipend/Salary for Full-time Interns \$31,470 Annual Stipend/Salary for Part-time Interns N/A Program provides access to medical insurance for intern?
-Yes If access to medical insurance is provided: Trainee contribution to cost required Yes Coverage of family member(s) available?
+Yes If access to medical insurance is provided: in access to inculcal insulance is provided.
+Trainee contribution to cost required Yes Coverage of family member(s) available?
 Yes Coverage of legally married partner available?
 Yes Coverage of domestic partner available?
-Yes Hours of Annual Paid Personal Time Off (PTO and/or Vacation) 15 days, plus up to two days to attend national conferences if you are a presenter and time for remote post-doc interviews.
-Hours of Annual Paid Sick Leave 12 days In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
+Yes Hours of Annual Paid Personal Time Off (PTO and/or Vacation) 15 days Hours of Annual Paid Sick Leave 12 days In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
 Yes